Pavla-vev/en-for-designers/year-review/index.md

 I had no problem.
 The only problem I had with nervousness before the presentation, the stress was unnecessary, there is nothing to fear.

 ## 3. What were the top 3 things you learned this year?
+1) That I should not be afraid to speak English, even if there is not everything grammatically correct.
+2) Be able to convince the client why she should be ok with my work for him.
+3) Working in programs,what I don't know so much and learned more about it.

 ## 4. What was the most memorable activity/assignment from this year?